phmignot/DeepBach/readme.md

 # DeepBach

-This repository aims to test and play with the DeepBach model a described in
+This repository aims to test and play with the DeepBach model described in

 *DeepBach: a Steerable Model for Bach chorales generation*<br/>
 Gaëtan Hadjeres, François Pachet, Frank Nielsen<br/>